shabising/shabising/README.md

 ---

 ## 🧠 About Me
-- 💻 Front-End Developer focused on building clean and responsive interfaces
+- 💻 Frontend Developer focused on building clean and responsive interfaces
 - 🚀 Actively improving my skills by working on real projects
 - 🎯 Goal: Become a professional Software Developer